Strong, healthy feet thanks to acupressure mat

 The heel lifter

 → What does this do?
 This exercise not only trains your foot muscles.
 It also strengthens your calves.
-The pressure of the heels against each other activates a muscle in the lateral tibia, which stabilizes your ankle and thus counteracts injuries such as torn ligaments.
+The pressure of the heels against each other activates a muscle in the lateral shinbone, which stabilizes your ankle and thus counteracts injuries such as torn ligaments.

 Claw feet